sthoduka/cctvpipe_localization/README.md

 ```

 To train the network, set parameters in `train.sh` and run it.
 To produce the results on the test set, run `test.sh` after specifying which checkpoint to use.

+A short report can be found [on this page](https://videopipe.github.io/results/index.html) (see under Task 2: Temporal Defect Localization).